How we Evaluate and Rate Brands

 Our Criteria

 Our criteria focus on the root causes of the climate crisis.
-Brands that excel in these areas are building more sustainable industries.
+We ask these questions to determine how brands are building more sustainable industries.

 Slow Consumption